NFT Tech Announces Multi-Year Deal With World Table Tennis - ExBulletin

 NFT Tech Announces Multi-Year Deal With World Table Tennis

-In a distinctive multi-year deal headquartered in Singapore, Earth Table Tennis (WTT) has partnered with NFT Tech.
-The partnership will take a stop-to-stop web3 approach, including fan engagement with digital collectibles, metaverse experiences, perform-to-make and go-to-receive gaming.
-WTT reported an outstanding worldwide fan base of 519 million, while performing more than 50 world functions annually and engaging hundreds of tens of millions of distinctive viewers.
+World Table Tennis (WTT), headquartered in Singapore, has partnered with NFT Tech in an exclusive multi-year deal.
+The partnership encompasses an end-to-end web3 strategy, which includes fan engagement to digital collectibles, metaverse experiences, play to earn and gaming to earn.
+WTT reported an outstanding worldwide fan base of 519 million, while hosting more than 50 global events annually and attracting hundreds of millions of unique viewers.

-“I am extremely excited about what is well able to present to the world,” said Adam De Cata, CEO at NFT Tech.
-“Table tennis is exploding in terms of global reputation and participation and the WTT has been truly progressive and forward-thinking in leading innovation in sports activities.
-We would be able to create enjoyable, multifaceted trials that further increase fan and player engagement, such as perform-to-make, which in itself is a multi-billion dollar option.”
+“I’m really excited about what we can show the world,” said Adam De Cata, CEO of NFT Tech.
+“Table tennis is exploding in terms of global popularity and participation and the WTT has been very progressive and forward-thinking in leading innovation in sports technology.
+We will be able to build exciting multi-faceted experiences that further increase fan and player engagement, including play to earn, which in itself is a multi-billion dollar opportunity space.”

-“WTT has been studying and planning its entry into the world-wide-web3 space for about 15 months now, discovering and researching techniques to increase supporter engagement via website3,” said Michael Brown, WTT Chief Monetary Officer.
-“The partnership with NFT Tech is the first important phase on this journey.
-NFT Tech has proven to be a leader when it comes to technological innovation in activity, which we believe is crucial when it comes to growing our business.
-We think coming up with a web3 system will resonate with our core fan base and their interests, as well as attract new followers to join the earth of desk tennis!”
+“WTT has been researching and planning its entry into the web3 space for over 15 months, studying and analyzing ways we can drive greater fan engagement through web3,” said Michael Brown, WTT Chief Financial Officer. .
+“The partnership with NFT Tech is the first big step on this journey.
+NFT Tech has proven to be a leader in the space when it comes to technological innovation in sports, which we believe is crucial when it comes to growing our sport.
+We believe that coming up with a web3 strategy will resonate with our core fan base and their interests, while also attracting new fans to join the world of table tennis!”

-In addition to dominates the desk tennis sphereAsia too sales opportunities crypto adoption and technical innovation.
-In 2021, Metamask, a…
+In addition to dominates the table tennis atmosphereAsia too leads crypto adoption and technical innovation.
+In 2021, Metamask, a leader in cryptocurrency wallet, reported more than 10 million monthly active users and stated that Asia led the way when it came to growing wallet adoption.
+Despite Asia’s dominant position in cryptocurrency adoption, there is still a lot of growth potential, with only 3.6% and 10% of the population to own crypto in Southeast Asia and Singapore respectively.

+“This multi-year partnership is a natural continuation of the momentum NFT Tech has built during the Australian Open,” continued Adam.
+“With fifty annual events (instead of just one), World Table Tennis offers a lot of potential – not only with new projects or ideas, but also with a business model that uses royalties for resale.
+With so many tournaments and events, we will be able to generate more utility for owning certain NFTs, which will bring huge benefits to the fans, but also huge opportunities for NFT Tech.”

 Sources